ldn-softdev/jtc/Walk-path tutorial.md

 ##
 ### Json types searches
-There are quite a handful of lexemes which search and match _JSON types_, in fact there are lexemes to cover _all_ _JSON type matches_ and even more.
+There are quite a handful of lexemes that search and match _JSON types_, in fact there are lexemes to cover _all_ _JSON type matches_ and even more.
 Four of those already have been covered:
 [_string type match_ `<>P`](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#string-searches),
 [_numerical type match_ `<>N`](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#numerical-searches),